 NASA Biological & Physical Sciences

-The Division of Biological and Physical Sciences (BPS) provides administrative oversight of NASA’s Biological and Physical Sciences Research which focuses on using the spaceflight environment to conduct experiments that cannot be conducted on Earth.
+The Division of Biological and Physical Sciences (BPS) leads NASA’s Biological and Physical Sciences research which focuses on using the spaceflight environment to conduct experiments that cannot be conducted on Earth.
 BPS serves as a programmatic home for an integrated research agenda, program leadership and execution under a single management structure.